paygol/OpenCart/README.md

 - Enter the `secret key` of your Paygol service (can be found at the "`My Services`" section of your panel, at Paygol's website).
 - Activate the module, proceed to the module's setup page (`Extensions -> Payments -> Search "Paygol" -> Press "Edit" -> Status -> Enabled`).
-- Paste the provided IPN URL into the "`Background URL (IPN)`" field at your service's configuration, which you can access through the "`My Services`" section of your panel, at PayGol's website.
+- Paste the provided IPN URL into the "`Background URL (IPN)`" field at your service's configuration, which you can access through the "`My Services`" section of your panel, at Paygol's website.

 ### Testing: